tomdaweiqq/drupal-gratis-theme/README.txt

 -- NOTES --

-- This theme supports CSS3 features. - There is no support for IE8 and below though there is an IE8 stylesheet in the theme and some defaults are provided that it should work ok but essentially you are on your own when it comes to IE8 and below support.
+This theme supports CSS3 / HTML5 and media queries.
+There is no support for IE8 and below so please do not file any issues in regard to this.

 If you require specific customizations that you are not able to do on your own, I can offer paid support.
 Please email me: contact@highrockmedia.com or through my website's contact form. http://highrockmedia.com/contact-us

-Buy me a Latte - Help support Gratis and the Gratis slideshow. http://highrockmedia.com/buy-me-latte
+Buy me a Latte - Help support Gratis but it's not a requirement. http://highrockmedia.com/buy-me-latte

 ------------------------ Danny Englander Drupal Themer and Photographer